microsoft/terminal/doc/terminal-v1-timeline.md

-# Terminal v1.0 Timeline & Roadmap
+# Terminal v1.0 Roadmap

 ## Overview

-This document outlines our timeline and roadmap to delivering Windows Terminal v1.0 by spring 2020.
+This document outlines our roadmap to delivering Windows Terminal v1.0 by spring 2020.

 ## Milestones